alexsvitlov/iTransmission/README.md

     * Open AltStore and navigate to the "My Apps" tab.
     * Choose the plus sign button located in the top right corner and open the IPA file.
     * When prompted sign in with your Apple ID.
 Two-factor Authentication is supported, but app-specific passwords are not.

-## Note

     * Signing with a non-developer account will have the app expire in 7 days, but Altstore automates re-signing as long as it is connected to your PC.

 ### Sideloadly